Real-IAD Variety: Pushing Industrial Anomaly Detection Dataset to a Modern Era: Future Work

 \textbf{Foundation Models for Anomaly Detection: Scaling Toward a New Paradigm.} Foundation models have fundamentally transformed how diverse tasks are addressed through unified architectures, ushering in a new era of model design~\cite{zhao2023survey,zhang2024vision,du2022survey}.
 A critical enabler of this transformation is the availability of large-scale, high-quality datasets, which are essential for training versatile and generalizable models across various domains.
 In the context of Industrial Anomaly Detection (IAD), the development of foundation models is heavily dependent on comprehensive vision-language annotations.
 These annotations are indispensable not only for accurate anomaly detection but also for providing contextual understanding that enables models to reason about anomalies, thereby enhancing their generalization capabilities across diverse industrial scenarios.

 \textbf{Multimodal Anomaly Detection with Large-Scale Diverse Data.} The introduction of Real-IAD Variety opens several promising research directions for advancing anomaly detection.
 First, the development of robust generalized anomaly detection models represents a critical avenue.
 Future research should explore training strategies that effectively integrate these textual insights with visual features, \eg, MMAD~\cite{mmad}, thereby enhancing the robustness and adaptability of anomaly detection systems.
 Second, addressing logical anomalies in image-based anomaly detection remains an important challenge.
-Current methods often struggle with logical anomalies, where visual representations alone fail to capture complete contextual relationships among objects or components.
-Our preliminary ZSAD and FSAD experiments have revealed performance limitations in this regard.
+Current methods often struggle with logical anomalies, \gbb{where anomalies are defined by misplaced components or incorrect counts rather than distinctive surface textures.
+Our ZSAD/FSAD results suggest that while VLMs excel at semantic alignment, bridging the gap between high-level reasoning and fine-grained spatial logic remains a frontier for foundational IAD research.} Our preliminary ZSAD and FSAD experiments have revealed performance limitations in this regard.
 To address these constraints, we propose enabling text encoder fine-tuning to enhance model adaptability and contextual reasoning capabilities.
 Future research should focus on integrating textual descriptions into existing anomaly detection frameworks, enabling models to reason about logical relationships and contextual cues beyond purely visual patterns.